Creating a culturally safe workplace

 Advocacy

 Red Cross pledges its support for the redress of systemic discrimination and disadvantage that has affected Aboriginal and Torres Strait Islander peoples for generations.
 For genuine systemic change to occur, the National Voice must be permanent and irrevocable.
-Last month we provided our submission to the Indigenous Voice Co-Design Process, you can read our full submission here.
+Last month we provided our submission to the Indigenous Voice Co-Design Process.
 We aspire to walk alongside First Nations’ peoples and to stand together with them in their calls for systemic change.

 Also last month, Red Cross joined the National Raise the Age campaign to support raising the age of criminal responsibility from 10 to 14.
 This is one of our key justice advocacy platforms.
 Our submission is publicly available on the Raise the Age website.
 Raising the age of criminal responsibility is particularly important to address the over-representation of Aboriginal and Torres Strait Islander children and young people in contact with the justice system.